 Studies reported in Google Scholar and PubMed have consistently shown that female athletes have a higher incidence of ACL injury compared to their male counterparts.
 Several reasons account for this gender disparity, including anatomical, hormonal, biomechanical, and neuromuscular factors.

-This might interest you : How Can Periodic Altitude Training Influence Lactic Acid Tolerance in Athletes?
+Additional reading : How Can Periodic Altitude Training Influence Lactic Acid Tolerance in Athletes?

 Neuromuscular training is an integrative prevention strategy aimed at enhancing proprioception, muscle strength, power, and agility.
 The training often incorporates plyometric exercises, balance training, and strength training, all of which contribute to improved neuromuscular control and reduce the risk of injury.